barvian/tw-reset/README.md

 ### Default borders and rings

 [Tailwind v4 will change the default border and ring colors to `currentColor`](https://tailwindcss.com/blog/tailwindcss-v4-alpha#whats-changed), which is the browser default.
-It also uses 1px as the default ring width, and 100% as the default ring opacity.
-These changes have also been brought to tw-reset, which helps future-proof your site and provides more predictable behavior.
+It also uses 1px as the default ring width, and 100% as the default ring opacity. tw-reset implements all these changes, which provides more predictable behavior and will help future-proof your site for Tailwind v4.

 ### Relative content paths